scds/intro-r/previousOffering.md

 # Previous Offerings

 {: .warning }
 Workshop live recordings are listed here.
-They are provided as an **alternative** to the workshop content provided on here.
+They are provided as an **alternative** to the workshop content provided here.
 They are **not** required.

 <details markdown="1">
 <summary>December 2022</summary>